 As I am going through this lesson, I have students who seem to be able to grasp the concept, come up and show the class how to do it all while explaining what they are doing.
 When students explain their thinking and thought process, it is extremely powerful.

 After a day or two of teaching this concept using the place value mat, I will have them move to paper and pencil solving but still provide them with their unifix cubes and place value mat to build and solve each problem.
-Make sure to scoop up your FREE place value mat before going any further!
+Make sure to download a place value mat before going any further!

 One tip is to give your students highlighters and have them go through their worksheet and highlight the ones place so that they have the visual reminder of where to start solving their math problems.